romainducrocq/wheelcc/README.md

 Hello, World!
 ```

+Usage
-Usage. **Note**: Except for one source file to compile, all other command-line arguments are optional.
+> **Note**: Except for one source file to compile, all other command-line arguments are optional.
 However,  <ins>the order of arguments passed matters</ins>: they are parsed only in this order, any other order will fail!
 ```
 $ wheelcc --help
 Usage: wheelcc [Help] [Debug] [Preprocess] [Include] [Link] [Linkdir] [Linklib] [Output] FILES